 When do you need a permit, and when do you not?
 You don't need a permit to paint, patch, carpet, or replace drywall.
 In single-family dwellings, you can replace an A/C or heat pump, plumbing fixture, roof or windows without a permit.

 Any work on a gas appliance needs a permit.
 Anything which involves framing needs a permit.

 Most building permits require plans to be submitted for review.
-Two sets of plans are required for all projects, with a third set for any project with exterior work.
-For small jobs and some trade permits, everything can be submitted as a PDF.
-Any larger job will require paper plans; a PDF is still appreciated.
+All plan submission should be made by e-mailing plans in PDF format, along with the application and supporting paperwork, to the permits e-mail.
 Plans for work on larger buildings must be signed and sealed by a registered design professional (RDP), either an architect or an engineer.

 Plans are reviewed by Zoning first, then by Building Safety.
 If there is exterior work, the Department of Public Works will also review the plans.
 If any of the reviewers reject the plans, or have questions, they will contact the applicant directly.
 When all reviews are approved, someone from the permit counter will contact the applicant.

 The fees for permits are set by City Council action.
 A formal schedule of fees is adopted, but estimating a permit fee from the schedule is not easy.
 There are a few resources available to help estimate permit fees.

 These guides are helpful, but do not use them to make out checks for permit fees.
 Wait until the permit counter has provided a final fee.